7 Night Spain & Portugal Cruise on Independence of the Seas from Southampton, England La Coruna, Spain, Tower of Hercules

 Shopping

-Browse eclectic clothes and jewelry in the backstreets of Bairro Alto.
-Feira da Ladra, or "thieves' market," is the place to go for handmade crafts and antiques.
+Browse eclectic clothes and jewellery in the back streets of Bairro Alto.
+Feira da Ladra, or 'thieves' market', is the place to go for handmade crafts and antiques.
 Looking for a high street?
-Walk down Chiado or Avenida da Liberdade to shop international brands.
+Walk down Chiado or Avenida da Liberdade to browse international brands.

 Day 6: La Coruna, Spain